QuantumMechanics/XEMsign/README.md

 You need NodeJs.<br>
 Be sure you have NEM.js from <a href="https://github.com/NewEconomyMovement/nodejs2nem" target="_blank">nodejs2nem</a> inside your folder.

-XEMsign check every n minutes for transactions initiated by XEMsend.
+XEMsign check every n minutes for transactions initiated by <a href="https://github.com/QuantumMechanics/XEMsend" target="_blank"><b>XEMsend</b></a>.
 The program signs transactions only if they meet requirements set in access.json

 You need to insert correct informations inside access.json:<br>
 All addresses must be in the "NAMOAVHFVPJ6FP32YP2GCM64WSRMKXA5KKYWWHPY" format.
 NO "-".